Application - Requirements

 - An elaborate analysis of a specific article from a scientific journal in accordance with an assessment sheet issued by the Department of Psychology.
 The task of this analysis is to answer questions regarding the article available on the application tool

 Further information on the analysis and access to the specific article is available only on the Online Application Tool (Tab: Scientific Understanding).
-It opens only in Mid January, you will not get access to it earlier!
+The tool opens in Mid January, you will not get access to it earlier!
+This is an essential application criterion and insufficient performance may result in a rejection.

 Proof of English proficiency of at least Upper B2 Level according to the Common European Framework of Reference for non-native English language speakers.